deanna-stover/coursesCNU/2020/engl350fall2020.md

 ## [TEI]

-You will do some basic coding--specifically, TEI (Text Encoding Initiative)--of . . .
+You will do some basic coding--specifically, TEI (Text Encoding Initiative), a kind of XML (eXtensible Markup Language)--of "The Yellow Wall-Paper" by Charlotte Perkins Stetson (or Gilman).

 ## [Grant]